 “Her eyes are filling.
 Besides Steve, Vinnie is the only person outside her family she has told about the rape, but his eyes did not change when she said it; could not change, she knows, for the sorrow in them is so deep.
 She has known him in passion and mirth, and kissing his forehead, his unbridled left cheek, his chin, she feels as dangerous as Ray, more dangerous with her slender body and pretty face.”

-If They Know Yvonne may irk some female readers as a pure at heart, just say no to masturbation, churchgoing young man is corrupted by a young vixen who opens his eyes to needful things.
-Story of guilt, yielding to vices, and living in conflict with down home southern values.
+If They Know Yvonne may irk some female readers as a pure of heart, just say no to masturbation, churchgoing young man is corrupted by a young vixen who opens his eyes to needful things.
+Story of guilt, yielding to urges, and living in conflict with down home southern values.
 In Rose the author details how evil is not reserved for the poor, it doesn’t discriminate.
 The elderly can see the innocence in others in spite of how life has left them out in the cold.
-With no trust in your decision-making, self-loathing can lead to begrudgingly accepting a need for true love.
+With no trust in your decision-making, self-loathing can lead to begrudgingly accepting a need for a d love.
 In Anna a woman at odds with her place in life uses alcohol and sex as a distraction to her problems and to kill the pain.
 It’s good to know you have something, but sometimes you want more, and sometimes more is not enough.
 Voices From the Moon is a family story where each member has a cross to bear.
 Why is it that you always hurt the ones you love the most?
 Story of love and all of its power, pain, and glory.
 Remember that you don’t choose the ones you love, love chooses you.
 The Curse proves that it is sometimes better to be safe than sorry.
 Adultery shows that in some bizarre cases infidelity can bring your significant other closer to the person you hoped and imagined they would be, but you still can’t help but feel a little sinful.
 A Father’s Story restores the debate in the morality of the early riser and the night owl.
 Where the coffee drinking, opera aficionado, god fearing man is the same whiskey swilling, rock and roll listening, clergy-reasoning person that looks for justification when the situation arises.
 He may not be misplaced, but he may be misguided.

 The author writes these stories not with an image in mind, but a feeling to be communicated.
 Many times I found myself relating to these characters finding bits of me as I progressed from story to story.
 Whether it was Louise’s internal conflicts with a mandatory element of day-to-day life, or Joan’s realization that disappointment can be manufactured by one’s own unrealistic expectations, or Gerry’s slow boil as he continuously witnesses regionally-accepted behaviors promoting discrimination and abuse of “power” to the disenfranchised.
 Visualization will be absent, but identification among this breadth of characters will be present as you progress through the pages.
 I enjoyed the majority of these stories and if you don’t mind stories that have conclusions with loose ends, then you will too.